AdobeDocs/analytics.en/help/components/cda/faq.md

 ## Why is the "Identified People" metric inflated?

 If the count is slightly higher than expected, an eVar value can belong to more than one identified person due to [hash collisions](/help/implement/validate/hash-collisions.md).
 If the count is much higher than expected, contact Customer Care for additional troubleshooting steps.

+Another situation can occur when FBS stitching method is used and case sensitivity requirement not respected:
+* CDA FBS is stitching the exact value the customer sends in the identifier field, meaning **Bob is not equal with bob**
+* In reporting, if both "Bob" and "bob" values are provided for same person, the identified people metric will for sure be inflated.

+## Why does a breakdown by stitching eVar shows non-zero values for “Unidentified People” metric?

+This situation usually occurs when a certain person generated both authenticated and unauthenticated hits in a given timeframe (set up as reporting window).
+Because the "double counting" can affect [People](/help/components/metrics/people.md) metric, it would imply showing 1 'Unidentified People' + 1 'Identified People'.

+Let us see a simple example:

+* on August 1, Bob noticed a product ad on his phone; once he clicks on it, the ad will redirect Bob to that product's website
+* Bob is browsing that website for a while, then on August 5 he decides to buy the product; he needs to create an account (so gets authenticated) and buys the product.

+On August 6, the website's data-science team wants to understand how their users behaved and they login into Analytics to explore some reporting windows:

+January 1 → August 1: Bob is counted as 1 Unidentified People
+August 1 → August 4: Bob is counted as 1 Unidentified People
+August 5 → August 6: Bob is counted as 1 Identified People
+August 1 → August 6: Bob is counted as 1 Identified People + 1 Unidentified People

+Now, if the report is run with breakdown by the eVar containing the identifier values, for Bob's indentifier the people-related columns would show:

+August 5 → August 6: People: 1, Identified People: 1, **Unidentified People: 0**
+August 1 → August 6: People: 2, Identified People: 1, **Unidentified People: 1**

+For the last report window, it can look odd to have 1 Unidentified People (and implicitly 2 People) corresponding to a certain eVar identifier value.
+But, it is how the Analytics Workspace reporting system works.
+For a VRS with CDA, the report combines traditional and stiched data, using the relation between a hit's Visitor Id (device) and the Customer ID received *at some point* by that device (after the person's authentication).
+So in our example, this translates in August 1-6 report showing that Bob's device sent both authenticated and anonymous traffic within that timeframe.

+Replay engine can "correct" the numbers at some extent.
+In our example, if there is a weekly Replay configured and it runs on August 7-8, all Bob's anonymous hits from August 1-4 would get attributed to Bob's customer Id, therefore a new report run for August 1-8 would show People: 1, Identified People: 1, **Unidentified People: 0**.

+If you frequently experience such cases that do not get automatically adjusted within a week, or you get Unidentified People > 1 values for such breakdown reports, you could contact Customer Care for additional troubleshooting steps.